Empathy: History

-Some postmodern historians such as Keith Jenkins have debated whether or not it is possible to empathize with people from the past.
+Some postmodernist historians such as Keith Jenkins have debated whether or not it is possible to empathize with people from the past.
 Jenkins argues that empathy only enjoys such a privileged position in the present because it corresponds harmoniously with the dominant liberal discourse of modern society and can be connected to John Stuart Mill's concept of reciprocal freedom.
 Jenkins argues the past is a foreign country and as we do not have access to the epistemological conditions of bygone ages we are unable to empathize with those who lived then.